lmas/thesis/thesis.typ

 / Anomaly: An unexpected, non-conforming pattern in data.
 / Outlier: Common synonym for _anomaly_ in the context of data analysis.
 / Discord: TODO
+// Method
+/ Ring-buffer: A fixed-size buffer where both ends acts as if they were connected.

 #pagebreak()
 #heading(numbering: none, outlined: false, bookmarked: true, "Contents")